cotterell/csua/README.md

    would benefit from additional reinforcement.

    * PLAs may not grade.
-Exceptions may be made by the course instructor only when the grading is sufficiently low stakes (e.g., an attendance grade).
+Exceptions may be made by the course instructor only when the grading is sufficiently low stakes (e.g., an attendance grade) and under the direct supervision of the course instructor or an instructor-appointed graduate teaching assistant.
 Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding this requirement.

 1. **Undergraduate Teaching Assistant (UTA):** UTA participants work directly with the instructional team, including Graduate Teaching Assistants (GTAs), to help with traditional